Allar/allar.github.io/blog/_posts/2017-02-17-Marketplace-Issues.md

 ## However

 Although this may contradict a bit with what I just wrote, Epic does do this when you squish the page real small.
 When it gets to this size though, the text is shrunk so much that now the opposite problem occurs where now so much space is wasted.
 Here, the gray box could still be stacked vertically as is shown here, but also to the right of the above info when at this size.
 There is plenty of width here to have them side by side while shortening this section as a whole.
-Also, while things are already being shrunk so small, why not make the 'big' image shorter to once again perserve aspect ratio?
+Also, while things are already being shrunk so small, why not make the 'big' image shorter to once again preserve aspect ratio?

 ![Bandwidth Issues](/images/mp/vertical-stack.png)